augustoximenes/kafka-connect-mq-source/README.md

-# IBM MQ Source Connector
+# Kafka Connect - IBM MQ Source Connector
 The IBM MQ Source Connector is used to read messages from an IBM MQ cluster and write them to a Kafka topic.

 Reference: https://github.com/ibm-messaging/kafka-connect-mq-source